barahilia/blog/_posts/2014-10-16-it-is-all-bytes.markdown

 cover most alphabets and other symbols, latest versions more than 110,000.
 And this number is far beyond ability of one single byte.

+The story begins with the term *charset* - or code page, or charmap.
+It enlists characters in our domain and gives their numbers - encoding.
+Some characters, like `\n` end-of-line are functional and not printable.
+Others even not used in textual files at all.
+There are many extensions of ASCII encoding national letters and symbols with numbers 128-255 giving perfect fit to one byte code.
+But in case of Unicode domain is significantly larger and in general 4 bytes are used. *Encodings* define how to save Unicode character in file.
+[UTF-8](http://en.wikipedia.org/wiki/UTF-8) is the dominant encoding in Internet.

 ## To code!

 ### C++